 - Rix Sports Bar & Grill – A stylish establishment with a unique spin on classic bar food.

-- CafeRix – A charming grab-and-go location offering pastries, coffee and tasty snacks.
+- CafeRix – A charming grab-and-go location is offering pastries, coffee, and tasty snacks.
 Laguna Bar – A breezy lakeside lounge boasting signature cocktails.

 - Shoppers can delight in an updated Panchito’s merchandise location.
 Named after one of the main characters from the Disney film “The Three Caballeros,” Panchito’s resembles an open-air Mexican market.